 By using a smart contract that burns a certain percentage of every transaction, hyper-deflationary tokens ensure that their circulating supply is constantly reducing.
 Another method employed in these tokens is to conduct regular buybacks to reduce supply.

 In hyper-deflationary tokens, the fees charged are usually sent to a burn wallet, meaning the tokens are wiped out of existence.
 Holders do not receive transaction fees as a reward.
 Rather, they gain from the price increase caused by the burn.

 Some crypto projects combine both mechanisms to build potentially attractive tokenomics models for token holders.

-While there’s no direct answer to this question, the rule of thumb before trading any tokens is to do your own due diligence by conducting thorough research about the project.
+While there’s no direct answer to this question, the rule of thumb before trading any tokens is to do due diligence by conducting thorough research about the project.

 Reflection tokens provide a new way of earning passive income that is yet to stand the test of time.
 Most of the cryptocurrencies using reflection mechanisms are new, considering they haven't been around for more than a year.

-Your decision to trade reflection tokens should be based on your risk tolerance level - are you ready to take on the risk of investing in a fairly new promising model or do you prefer to observe the long-term effect on the market before investing any money?
+Making a decision to trade reflection tokens should be based on a trader’s risk tolerance level - are they ready to take on the risk of investing in a fairly new promising model or do they prefer to observe the long-term effect on the market before investing any money?